 Maybe you have always dreamed of a big wedding, an event where a couple of hundred people would drink, dance, and share your special day with you.
-However, in the era of social distancing due to the COVID-19 outbreak, organizing such a large party simply isn’t possible (or even safe).
+However, in the era of social distancing due to the COVID-19 outbreak, organizing such a large party simply isn’t possible (or even safe) and people are having to look into micro wedding venue ideas.
 This is one of the reasons why destination weddings are becoming more and more popular.
 If you and the person you wish to share your life with can see yourselves saying your vows in some charming place with only a couple of your closest loved ones, consider destination elopement.
 This kind of wedding can still be as romantic as much as you want it to be, it won’t present a health risk and at the end of the day, you will be married to your soulmate.
 Maybe planning such an event sounds even more complicated than planning a wedding for 300 guests in your hometown, but don’t worry.
 Here are a few tips that will help you organize your special day like a pro.

 If your budget allows it, hire a wedding organizer who will help you plan the whole thing.
 An experienced planner will easily suggest potential wedding locations based on your interests and connect you with local vendors who have great reputations.
 They can also create a complete itinerary for you and your spouse to be so that this whole experience feels like a vacation.
 If a planner isn’t in your budget, find a resort with a well-informed on-site coordinator.

 Notify your guests

 Unless you are planning to pay for the whole thing, you need to notify your guests in advance, so they could save money (and the date) for your big day.
 After all, plane tickets can be pricy (especially in the time of Corona when the number of seats is extremely limited) so you need to give your loved one’s a heads up.

 Don’t let your dress out of your sight